Simple Algorithms for Stochastic Score Classification with Small Approximation Ratios: Introduction

 It is an open question whether the SSC problem is NP-hard, and a polynomial-time algorithm is not even known for the unit-cost version of the problem.
 A Stochastic Boolean Function Evaluation problem that has the same status since about 50 years is the problem of evaluating stochastic read-once formulas (e.g.,~\cite{Unluyurt04,GreinerHJM06}).
 The weighted version of the SSC problem is clearly NP-hard because the deterministic version is already NP-hard due to the hardness of the knapsack problem.

-\paragraph*{Note on Concurrent Work.} Concurrently to our work, Ghuge et al.~\cite{GhugeGN:21} have also announced a constant-factor approximation algorithm for SSC.
-For the $d$-dimensional weighted version of the problem, they give a polynomial-time $O(d^2 \log d)$-approximation algorithm.
+\paragraph*{Note on Concurrent Work.} Concurrently to our work, Ghuge et al.~\cite{GhugeGN:21} have also announced an algorithm for SSC achieving a constant-factor approximation.
+For the $d$-dimensional weighted version of the problem, they present a polynomial-time $O(d^2 \log d)$-approximation algorithm.

 In contrast to their work, our algorithm and analysis are arguably cleaner (also due to the fact that we consider a more restricted problem).
 Furthermore, we focus on obtaining a small approximation guarantee while Ghuge et al.\ only focus on showing that a constant-factor approximation exists.
 Their algorithm, when projected onto the (unweighted) SSC problem, can also be viewed as a (coarser form of) interweaving \ALGSz and \ALGSo.